jopeek/msfs-panel-twitch/README.md

-# Panel Notepad
+# Panel Twitch Chat

-A simple notepad that appears on the toolbar / panel along the top of Microsoft Flight Simulator.
-You can type into it, but are likely to conflict with keyboard shortcuts.
-You're better off pasting text from outside the sim (i.e., do not bind `Ctrl+V`).

-*The notepad does not save text.*
+A simple web-based twitch chat viewer as a panel for use in Microsoft Flight Simulator.
+This is meant to make it easier to view a twitch stream's chat while flying.
+It is especially designed for VR users who stream and want to keep an eye on their chat, but it can also be used for streamers without multiple monitors.

 ## Acknowledgements

-Based on https://github.com/bymaximus/msfs2020-toolbar-window-template.
-I have deleted and simplified a lot of code that did not appear necessary.
+Forked from https://github.com/diagonalization-lab/msfs-panel-notepad which in turn was based on https://github.com/bymaximus/msfs2020-toolbar-window-template.

 ## Prerequisites

 You will need the MSFS SDK.

-## Installation
+## Build

-*This assumes you have installed MSFS from the Windows Store.*

 1. Run `build.bat`.
-You will get an error.
-2. Run `build.bat` again.
-No error!

-This builds the package *and* copies it to the community package folder.
+This builds the package and drops the package folder into .\Packages\panel-twitch.
+This is the folder that needs to be copied into the *Community* folder.